Kyle-Santos/PRODIGY_CS_04/README.md

     ```

 3. The script will prompt you for consent to log your keystrokes.
 Type "yes" or "no" to indicate your consent.
 4. Once consent is given, the keylogger will start recording keystrokes.
-Press any keys you wish to log, it will then be stored or appended to Keystrokes.txt.
+Press any keys you wish to log, it will then be stored or appended to keystrokes.txt.
 5. To stop the keylogger, simply close the terminal or interrupt the script.

 ## Functionality